History, tourist information, and nearby accommodation

 The Abbey Ruins

 The most impressive part of the ruins is the lay brother's refectory.
-The ground floor probably housed the kitchen, and has a very fine vaulted ceiling.
+The ground floor, which probably housed the kitchen, has a very fine vaulted ceiling.
 You can climb to the upper floor, with a ribbed ceiling vault and two doors, including a blocked doorway arch in the east wall.

-A persistant legend says that thee is a hidden tunnel beneath the abbey.
+A persistent legend says that there is a hidden tunnel beneath the abbey.
 In the tunnel is a man seated in a golden chair, waiting to give treasure to anyone who can find him.

 The abbey is located on Kirk Street, a short walk uphill from the Mercat Cross in the centre of Culross.